List of Marvel Comics characters: I: First version

-The original Iron Patriot armor gets donned by Norman Osborn during the Dark Reign storyline to exert his authority as "commander" of H.A.M.M.E.R. and the Dark Avengers while using Oscorp's resources.
+The original Iron Patriot armor is used by Norman Osborn during the Dark Reign storyline to exert his authority as "commander" of H.A.M.M.E.R. and the Dark Avengers while using Oscorp's resources.
 Osborn's activities as the Iron Patriot have been jeopardized various times, such as when the New Avengers led by Captain America used the Iron Patriot's tracking device on Luke Cage as a trick to destroy his own house.
 During the siege of Asgard, the Iron Patriot is disabled during Osborn's fight with Steve Rogers and Tony Stark of the Avengers which revealed warpaint which tried to contain his Green Goblin alter-ego.

 The Iron Patriot armor has been programmed with a low-level A.I. seen during the Marvel NOW! event.
 At a weapons expo, the Iron Patriot ends up stolen by A.I.M. for the Scientist Supreme's plans which is almost interrupted by Nick Fury Jr. and Daisy Johnson.
 An army of Iron Patriot drones are controlled by Marvin Flumm in order to incriminate the United States in international attacks, such as a false-flag attack on Iran where the Hulk is sent in response.
 Phil Coulson of S.H.I.E.L.D. uses holographic communication to hack so the Iron Patriot drones can understand these programmed actions are wrong.
 The Iron Patriot drones are next seen during the Inhumanity storyline as support.

 Second version

 The second Iron Patriot armor is temporarily worn by Rhodey Rhodes during the Iron Patriot series.
 His father Terrence Rhodes also uses the Iron Patriot armor to help stop a conspiracy in which he sacrifices himself.

 Different versions of the Iron Patriot armor is utilized by Toni Ho as a member of the U.S. Avengers; a standard version, and a heavy combat variation.

-The Iron Patriot armor is briefly worn by Sharon Carter to combat Selene.